teaminkling/refresh-21/README.md

 # TBD
 ```

-### Configuring the Home Page
+#### Customisation

+- Home page:

 The site's home page can be configured by creating a `content/_index.md` file.
-This file can use the following frontmatter:
+This file can use the following
+frontmatter:

 ```md
 ---